 Unlike traditional academic courses, the offerings in KCC’s Industrial Welding Program consist of short modules that are components of larger units.
 Modules are often less than 1 credit apiece and can be completed at a student’s own pace in a matter of hours or days.
 Units range from one to 30 modules, depending on the area of instruction.

-Industrial Welding modules carry the course designator INWE as detailed in the most recent Industrial Welding cost sheet.
+Industrial Welding modules carry the course designator INWE as detailed in the most recent Industrial Welding summer 2018 cost sheet.
 Units in this program include:

 |Unit 5||Basics of Welding||.43|